olafwied/olafwied.github.io/_posts/core-samples/2017-06-30-Bayesian Basics and Naive Bayes.md

 with $N_c = \sum_i I(y_i=c)$.
 We can find the maximum using basic Lagrange calculus.
 It follows easily that the MLE estimate for $\pi_c$ is given by $\frac{N_c}{N}$ (if this is not immediately clear, remember to add the constraint $\sum_c \pi_c =1$ as a Lagrange multiplier).
 If we assume the features to be conditionally Bernoulli distributed, we have $\theta_{jc} = \frac{N_{jc}}{N_c}$ with $N_{jc} = \sum_i I(x_{ij}=1,y_i=c)$ (the number of samples with feature $j$ in class $c$).

 Note that MLE is prone to overfit.
 In particular, this approach is vulnerable if a feature in the training data is always on.
-If we encounter a new document where that feature is off, MLE will predice a probability of zero letting the algorithm fail.
+If we encounter a new document where that feature is off, MLE will predict a probability of zero letting the algorithm fail.
 One solution, of course, is to be "more Bayesian" i.e. use a reasonable prior.

-One model that has none of these short-comings is the Dirichlet Compound Multinomial model that fits nicely into the probabilistic modeling framework.
+Final note: One model that has none of these short-comings is the [Dirichlet Compound Multinomial](https://en.wikipedia.org/wiki/Dirichlet-multinomial_distribution#Dirichlet-multinomial_as_a_compound_distribution) model that fits nicely into the probabilistic modeling framework and can also model the burstness of words (if they show up once they show up multiple times) since it corresponds to drawing from a [Polya urn](https://en.wikipedia.org/wiki/Pólya_urn_model).